josephsl/wintenApps/readme.md

 ## General

 * When opening, closing, or switching between virtual desktops, NVDA will announce active virtual desktop name (desktop 2, for example).
-* Announcements such as volume/brightness/microphone mute (Windows 11 22H2 and later) changes in File Explorer and app update notifications from Microsoft Store can be suppressed by turning off Report Notifications in NVDA's object presentation settings.
 * In Windows 11, NVDA will announce search highlights in Start menu when it opens.
 This is now part of NVDA 2023.1.

 ## Cortana